 In fact, feeling guilt over being away from your child can be unhealthy for any parents.
 It discourages parents from dealing with other pressing issues like dealing with our independence and the need for space to work on your marriage, engage in your hobbies and so on.
 We can feel guilt and take steps to work positively on our flaws and move on.
 Do not let guilt take root and affect our identity as a person and a mom.

 So what can you do if you find yourself struggling with separation?
 Here are four ways to help you soothe your nerves.

 Reflect on why you feel uncomfortable being away from your child and if the emotions are valid.
 Talk to someone whom you trust and look up to, who can help you process your emotions and identify the thoughts that are false or unhealthy.

-It will help us and our child to grow to be emotionally independent and to practice what you have taught them at home.
+It will help us and our children to grow to be emotionally independent and to practice what you have taught them at home.

 One of the fears about leaving your child with another caregiver is the fear that no one else can understand him or know how to settle him when he fusses.
 Although that is true, it is also true that children are surprisingly adaptive.
-You may be surprise that they will soon love their teachers at the childcare and demands to go to school.
+You may be surprised that they will soon love their teachers at the childcare and demand to go to school.

 Give yourself and your child time and space to adapt.
 Trust the teachers to care for your child by depositing them and leave knowing that they are in good hands.
 Staying behind may only hinder the teachers from doing their job and helping your child to adjust independently.